brad-ross/jfl/README.md

 As of the original release, the C# library does not support escaped properties (see above) or numbers in key names due to some strange issues with the [ANTLR](http://www.antlr.org/) parser generator.
 Hopefully it will be fixed in a future version of JFL.

 In addition, this library suffers from performance issues when filtering large JSON inputs.
 This dip is due to how the filtering algorithm is structured.
-In the future, a new version may be built to run much faster, but for now, wait for other libraries if you want to filter large JSON.
+Try it, and if it doesn't suit your needs wait for other libraries to be built, or contribute your own.

 ### Conclusion

 While many hours have gone into this project, it is by no means a finished product.
 The success of JFL depends on other developers building libraries in other languages and integrating it into their APIs.
 While I want to continue overseeing JFL, it remains to be seen how much more work I can put into this project myself.
 Constructive suggestions are encouraged, but others who are willing to continue championing the project are even more welcome.
 I look forward to seeing where others take JFL in the future.
+Contact me with suggestions or send me links to new implementations or improvements at brad.ross.35@gmail.com.